Initial Consultation

-A comprehensive new-patient assessment with our HCPC-registered podiatrists, covering your history, circulation, nerves, skin, nails, and biomechanics to reach a diagnosis and a clear, personalised treatment plan.
+Your first podiatry consultation in Canary Wharf, London is a comprehensive new-patient assessment with our HCPC-registered podiatrists: covering your history, circulation, nerves, skin, nails, and biomechanics to reach a diagnosis and a clear, personalised treatment plan you understand.

 The short answer